cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Actually, Colonel," Lestrade said, producing a warrant, "Major Forrester's testimony confirms everything.
 The game is up."

-As officers moved in, Hawthorne made a sudden move for his revolver, but Holmes was faster.
-With a swift motion, he drew a small pistol from his pocket and leveled it at the Colonel.
-"I would strongly advise against that," he said coolly.

-Hawthorne's mask finally cracked, his hand trembling slightly before he slowly let the weapon drop to the floor.
-"You meddle in affairs beyond your understanding, Holmes!
+As officers moved in, Hawthorne's mask finally cracked, "You meddle in affairs beyond your understanding, Holmes!
 Do you think this ends with me?" he spat.

-"On the contrary," Holmes replied, slipping his pistol back into his coat, "this is merely the beginning.
+"On the contrary," Holmes replied, "this is merely the beginning.
 The ledgers you sought to hide will unravel your entire operation.
 Men of power and influence will be implicated—your former allies will not protect you."

 Hawthorne’s sneer faltered as the weight of Holmes’s words settled.
 The certainty in Holmes’s voice cut through his bravado, and for the first time, true fear flickered in his eyes.